The National Honor Society for Religious Studies and Theology

 Section 1.
 Individual Membership

-A. Permanent and Active Members
+A. Permanent Members

 - Upon induction into a local chapter of TAK and the payment of an induction fee to the Society, all inductees will be considered permanent members of that local chapter and the national Society unless such membership is revoked for cause either by the local chapter or the national Society.
 In no case will permanent membership be denied or revoked on the grounds of age, race, gender, national origin, religion, or sexual orientation.